justax/chat/README.md

 ## Erlang Chat

 Simple erlang chat using Cowboy websocket protocol.
 User can use default room or join/create to the new one on connection.
-Messages come to all users within certain room.
-Also some sort of bot leave in each room.
+Messages come to all users within the certain room.
+Also some sort of the bot leaves in each room.

-## Installation
+## Usage

 ```bash
 git clone https://github.com/justax/chat.git